kallaway/100-days-of-code/log.md

 - At this stage it's still very easy to think of new features to add - not so easy to decide what to work on.
 As long as game isn't throwing errors as that gets fixed first.

 **Link(s) to work** [Ruby Adventure Game](https://github.com/sallybaker/ruby-pub-adventure)

+### Day 6: 18 March 2019

+**Today's Progress**: Continued work on pub adventure game.
+Have pushed update to Github.
+- Added 'the end' ending to catch unknown user flows
+- Added "stats" action
+- Added "help" action
+- Notice drink_costs always $10 when I want it to change for each pub.
+Fixed
+- Add "look" action
+- Added a catchall option for invalid actions
+- Apparently you can play with zero friends.
+Hmmm...
+changed: players = rand(6) to: players = rand(5) + 1
+- Added prompt for drink preference and updated code where required
+- Added random rounds of shots

+**Thoughts**
+- Game is currently sitting at 231 lines
+- At this stage it is very easy to get bogged down in details
+- When testing random options - it makes it easier to use a high chance value to trigger condition then edit the chance value when you're happy with the logic
+- Today's hour went really quick

+**Link(s) to work** [Ruby Adventure Game](https://github.com/sallybaker/ruby-pub-adventure)